 Doctor of Philosophy (PhD)

 Dertinger, Jennifer, "Investigation of the Structure of Alkyne Self-Assembled Monolayers on Gold and the Development of Matrix-Enhanced Secondary Ion Mass Spectrometry Methods" (2012).
-Electronic Theses and Dissertations.
-Paper 569.
+All Theses and Dissertations (ETDs).
+569.